FunnyDannyG/FNFMegaMayhem/README.md

 ### Compiling the game

-Download all of this shit
+download all of this shit

 * MSVC v142 - VS 2019 C++ x64/x86 build tools
 * Windows SDK (10.0.17763.0)